 Phil Jackson quotes Liu Bang on the importance of giving credit to the players.

-He says he would put players in the position to fully realize their potentials and then give them credits for their achievements.
+He says he would put players in the position to fully realize their potential and then give them credits for their achievements.

 Then, like the grass grows toward the sun, the players would sprout towards the coach in devotion.